Bountiful Health · A Boutique Therapy Practice

 Some transitions are expected.

-A move, a new role, a relationship ending, becoming a parent, a shift in stage of life.
+A move, a new role, a relationship that’s ending, becoming a parent, or a shift in stage of life.

 Others arrive without warning.